 I have a “Semi-Custom” charge which is a separate border treatment with an edge to edge design in the body of the quilt, or anything other than a straight forward edge to edge.
 The cost for this type of quilting is $.045 per square inch.

 Custom Quilting can be very time-consuming and requires securing the quilt first – usually by stitching in the ditch.
 On a domestic sewing machine, stitching-in-the-ditch is very easy.
 However, on a long arm, it is one of the hardest things to do.
 It can require rolling the quilt forward and back several times and may include changing thread colors.
 It can mean stitching designs that fit specifically within your quilt blocks or secondary patterns on the top.
 For instance, if you have an Irish Chain quilt top, the quilting might follow the path of the chain with another design in the spaces between the chains.
 Or if you have a large star in the middle, the quilting might accentuate the star.
 Also, if you have large, open areas on your quilt top, a beautiful quilt design in that open area could add an entirely new element to the quilt.
-The cost of this type of quilting starts at a rate of $35.00 per hour and could increase with the complexity of the quilting.
+The cost of this type of quilting is a per hourly rate of $35.00 per hour and could increase with the complexity of the quilting.
 There is a minimum charge of $125.00 for any custom quilting.

 Heirloom quilting is a more detailed version of custom quilting.
 Heirloom quilting is the most expensive and should be reserved for very those very special quilt tops.
-Heirloom quilting includes fine background fills, grids and cross-hatching, lots of ditch stitching, etc. The cost of this type of quilting is billed out at a per hour rate of $50.00 per hour.
+Heirloom quilting includes fine background fills, grids and cross-hatching, lots of ditch stitching, etc. The cost of this type of quilting is billed out at a per hourly rate of $50.00 per hour.

 Don’t forget that your quilt sandwiches can be basted together on a long arm machine in preparation for you to hand quilt or quilt it yourself on your domestic sewing machine.
 The cost to baste is $.02 per square inch after the minimum charge is met.